Hugh Crossley, 4th Baron Somerleyton: Family life

 Crossley was born 27 September 1971, the fourth child and only son of William Crossley, 3rd Baron Somerleyton (1928–2012), and his wife, Belinda Maris Loyd.
-He grew up at the family home of Somerleyton Hall in Lowestoft, Suffolk, and was educated at Eton College and Anglia Polytechnic University.
+He grew up at the family home of Somerleyton Hall in Lowestoft, Suffolk, and was educated at Eton College and Anglia Ruskin University.
 He served as Second Page of Honour to Elizabeth II for a year at the age of 12, and succeeded to the title of Baron Somerleyton in 2012, upon on the death of his father.

 His siblings include: Hon.
 Isabel Alicia Claire Crossley (b.
 1964), Camilla Mary Lara Somerleyton (b.
 1967), Alicia Phyllis Belinda Somerleyton (b.
 1969), and Louisa Bridget Vivien Somerleyton (b.
 1974).
 He is the grandson of Francis Savile Crossley, 2nd Baron Somerleyton (1889–1959), and the great-grandson of Savile Crossley, 1st Baron Somerleyton (1857–1935), a Liberal Unionist politician who served as Paymaster General from 1902 to 1905.